emregecer/restaurant-locator/README.md

     - Sorting k elements (where k ≤ n, the ones passing filter)
     - Sorting is O(k log k) worst case
     - Overall complexity for searching is O(n + k log k) where n is the number of locations in the repository.
-- On **persistence** branch, the application uses a persistent repository (PostgreSQL) to store locations with spatial index.
+- On **persistence** branch, the application uses a persistent repository (PostgreSQL) to store locations with spatial index which allows for efficient querying of locations based on their coordinates.

 - For single responsibility and separation of concerns, the application is structured into layers:
   - Controller: Handles HTTP requests and responses.